booktree/booktree/README.md

 Similar projects and features which they lack.

+Big feature set table at: <http://booktree.github.io/alternatives>

 Systems are closed source unless noted otherwise.
 We consider being open source a feature of this project, since authors who care about open learning content will likely also prefer to work on open source projects.

-Big wiki feature set tables at: <https://github.com/booktree/booktree/wiki>

 -   [GitHub](https://github.com): no PDF output and sale, CLI-free workflow very limited (no `commit --amend`, `git add`, etc.), no user metrics.